TheArcher7/Evolution-Simulator/AI Garden/AI Garden/README.md

 ## Getting Started

-Welcome to the AI Garden, an evolution simulator that trains AI to live and evolve in this world by natural selection.
+Welcome to the AI Garden, an evolution simulator.
 This project was created by Micah Mock as a capstone project for CSU Global in Spring of 2024

 Micah Mock